- General Info learn about drugs

 - Choose a Substance illicit & prescription drugs

 Klonopin is a drug that is used to treat panic disorders and seizures in patients.
 It is taken orally in tablet form.
 The generic name for Klonopin is clonazepam.

 Klonopin is classified in the benzodiazepines group of medication.
-These are classified as depressants and include drugs such as Valium, Xanax, Ativan and Serex.
+These are classified as anxiolytic depressants and include drugs such as Valium, Xanax, Ativan and Librium.
 All are used to treat anxiety, sleeplessness, hyperactivity in the brain and seizure disorders.
 Benzodiazepines need to be taken under the supervision of a doctor.

 Short-Term Effects of Klonopin

 The short-term effect of Klonopin when used correctly should be an improvement of anxiety, restful sleep, improvement in brain activity and an improvement in seizures.
 Physicians monitor a patient’s improvement with the drug and will adjust the dose as needed.